 Run ruby or irb in a command window.
 When you're done, right-click the window title bar

-from the popup menu, then pick edit>copy
+and pick edit>select all from the popup menu, then pick edit>copy.

-Open a plain text editor like notepad++
+Open a plain text editor like notepad++,

-paste the copied terminal session into a new window, and save that file as hw8.txt
+paste the copied terminal session into a new window, and save that file as hw8.txt.

 Regardless of how you create the transcript file, you can do some light editing to delete major typos or false starts, but don't worry about minor problems or a few extra characters like backspaces entered to correct typing errors.
 We're interested in your overall demonstration, not in every small detail (as long as it's clear which things are false starts that should be ignored).